Bayt-al-Hikmah/FastifyJs/Workshop2/Workshop2.md

   }
   reply.send(error)
 })
 fastify.register(require('./plugins/csrf'))
 fastify.register(require('./routes/contact'), { prefix: '/' })
 ```

-We visit `http://127.0.0.1:3000/contact-wt` and submit the form with invalid data (e.g., a name shorter than 3 characters).
-Error messages appear next to the fields.
-A valid submission shows a thank-you message.
+Visit `http://127.0.0.1:3000/contact-wt` and submit the form with invalid data (e.g., a name shorter than 3 characters).
+Error messages will appear next to the respective fields.
+A valid submission will display a thank-you message.

-**Explanation**: Fastify’s JSON Schema, provide declarative validation for fields like name and message.
-The `fastify-csrf-protection`, ensure security.
-Error handling is integrated into Fastify’s ecosystem, passing errors to the template for user-friendly feedback.
+Fastify’s JSON Schema provides declarative validation for fields like `name` and `message`, ensuring data integrity before processing.
+The `fastify-csrf-protection` plugin enhances security by generating and validating CSRF tokens to prevent cross-site request forgery attacks.
+Error handling is integrated into Fastify’s ecosystem, passing validation errors to the template for user-friendly feedback.

 ## Putting It All Together